 • With the mixer back on low, add the vanilla and almond extract.

-• In a separate bowl, sift together the flour, salt, and baking powder.
+• In a separate bowl, whisk together the flour, salt, and baking powder.

 • Mix the flour mixture with the butter mixture about a cup at a time until fully incorporated.